-- 9.2.3.4 Corrective Action for WDM - 9.2.3.4.1 If the technical acceptance criteria are not met, the instrument must be adjusted and the test repeated or the HRGC column must be replaced. - 9.2.3.4.2 Technical acceptance criteria must be met before any standards, samples, QC samples, and required blanks are analyzed.
-Any analysis conducted when the technical acceptance criteria have not been met will require re-analysis at no additional cost to USEPA. - 9.2.4 Isomer Specificity Check - 9.2.4.1 Frequency of Isomer Specificity Check - 9.2.4.1.1 The isomer specificity check must be analyzed as follows: - After, or simultaneously with the WDM and before any initial calibration on each instrument and HRGC column used for analysis; - Once at the beginning of each 12-hour period during which standards or samples are analyzed, and - Whenever adjustments or instrument maintenance activities are performed that may affect retention times. - 9.2.4.2 Procedure for Isomer Specificity Check - 9.2.4.2.1 Analyze a 1 or 2- $\mu L$ aliquot of the isomer specificity check solution. - 9.2.4.2.2 Compute the percent valley between the HRGC peaks that elute most closely to the 2,3,7,8-TCDD and TCDF isomers.

-9.2.4.3 Calculations for Isomer Specificity Check
+- 9.2.3.3 Technical Acceptance Criteria for WDM - The analysis of the WDM is acceptable if the criteria given in Table 5 are met. - 9.2.3.4 Corrective Action for WDM - 9.2.3.4.1 Technical acceptance criteria must be met before any standards, samples, QC samples, and required blanks are analyzed.
+Any analysis conducted when the technical acceptance criteria have not been met will require re-analysis at no additional cost to USEPA. - 9.2.3.4.2 If the technical acceptance criteria at the end of the 12-hour shift or analytical sequence are not met, all sample analyzed in that shift or analytical sequence having positive hits will be reanalyzed at no additional cost to USEPA. - 9.2.3.4.3 If the technical acceptance criteria are not met, the instrument must be adjusted and the test repeated or the HRGC column must be replaced. - 9.2.4 Isomer Specificity Check - 9.2.4.1 Frequency of Isomer Specificity Check - 9.2.4.1.1 The Isomer Specificity Check must be analyzed as follows: - After, or simultaneously with the WDM and before any initial calibration on each instrument and HRGC column used for analysis; - Once at the beginning of each 12-hour period during which standards or samples are analyzed, and - Whenever adjustments or instrument maintenance activities are performed that may affect retention times. - 9.2.4.2 Procedure for Isomer Specificity Check - 9.2.4.2.1 Analyze a 1 or 2 μL aliquot of the isomer specificity check solution. - 9.2.4.2.2 Compute the Percent Valley between the HRGC peaks that elute most closely to the 2,3,7,8-TCDD and TCDF isomers. - 9.2.4.3 Calculations for Isomer Specificity Check

-Calculate the valley using the measurements made on the SICP for the appropriate ion for each isomer using the following equation:
+Calculate the valley using the measurements made on the SICP for the appropriate ion for each isomer using the following equation: EO.
+1

-$$Valley = (\frac{X}{V}) \times 100$$
+Valley = $$(\frac{X}{Y}) \times 100$$

-- Y = The peak height of 2,3,7,8 TCDD or TCDF isomer; and - X = The height from the valley of least resolved adjacent isomer to baseline. - 9.2.4.4 Technical Acceptance Criteria for Isomer Specificity Check
+- Y =The peak height of 2,3,7,8 TCDD or TCDF isomer, and - X = The height from the valley of least resolved adjacent isomer to baseline. - 9.2.4.4 Technical Acceptance Criteria for Isomer Specificity Check

-The isomer specificity check is acceptable if the height of the valley between the least resolved adjacent isomer and the 2,3,7,8-substituted isomers is less than or equal to 25 percent.
+The isomer specificity check is acceptable if the height of the valley between the least resolved adjacent isomer and the 2,3,7,8-substituted isomers is less than or equal to 25%.